-The score of a domain is the logarithm of the number of Wikipedia pages the domain is used as a reference.
+The score of a domain is the logarithm of the number of Wikipedia pages the domain is used as a citation.

-The score of a Wikipedia page is the sum of the scores of the unique domains of the references on that page, given a set of categories.
+The score of a Wikipedia page is the sum of the scores of the unique domains of the citations on that page.
+The domains with the categories "news", "tech", "edu", "ngo", "gov", "social" are weighed positively, while "culture", "sport", unclassified are weighed negatively.

 If you view the top stories grouped by articles, then the score of an article is the sum of the score of each Wikipedia page the article is cited on.